Montreal, Quebec, Canada

 2,500,000 ft² | 232,250 m² | 500 Beds (160 Children’s Beds)

 HCR forged a successful working partnership with all MUHC Redevelopment Project stakeholders involved in this very significant P3 project.
 Our 2 years of detailed planning led to the ultimate flawless execution of the massive redeployment of numerous legacy sites to the new 2.5 million square foot, 500-bed Glen Site location.
 This amalgamation marked the largest hospital move in Canadian history, spanning a six-month time frame, involving over 7,000 staff and seeing three large legacy facilities (Royal Victoria Hospital, Montreal Children’s Hospital and Montreal Chest Institute) close their doors.
 MUHC’s prestigious Research Institute consolidated into a new, half-million square foot research centre at the new site.
 The project also involved inter-site transfers among the various facilities within the network that remain open.

-HCR’s services included Facility Activation services, Operational Readiness support, Patient Transfer planning and Physical Transfer planning, all performed for MUHC.
+HCR’s services included Project Management Support Structure design, Operational Readiness review and risk assessment, detailed Facility Activation preparedness and execution planning, Patient Transfer planning and Physical Transfer planning, all performed for MUHC.
 HCR also undertook the physical relocation of all equipment and contents under a contract with Project Co., a consortium led by SNC Lavalin.

 The initial stage accomplished the safe transfer of 17 long term care patients, their belongings and associated equipment from the Montreal Chest Institute to the Camille-Lefebvre Pavillion of the Lachine Hospital.

 The consolidation of the MUHC Research Institute was a massive undertaking, involving hundreds of researchers, laboratories, animals and offices from a variety of buildings and hospitals.
 The move was completed over a 19 consecutive day move sequence.